DevMountain/Continuum/README.md

 1. Update the `createPost` function, using the convenience initializer we wrote on `CKRecord` to turn the post into a ckRecord.

 2. Use CloudKit’s `save(_:completionHandler:)` function which you can read more about [here](https://developer.apple.com/documentation/cloudkit/ckdatabase/1449114-save).
 You will need to handle any errors and call the completion on your `createPostWith(photo:caption:completion:)` function inside the completionHandler of the save function.
+* *Add any error cases you see fit to your `PostError.swift` file to avoid errors and be sure to include a `localizedDescription` for each case*

 At this point you should be able to save a post record and see it in your CloudKit dashboard.
 You dashboard should look similar to this (after marking the recordName as queryable)
 ![](README/dashboard.png)